• Start With Disclosure, Not Surprise

 Late fees must be known before the invoice is due.
 Typical placements:

 Courts and clients alike dislike retroactive penalties buried in microscopic text.
-If your jurisdiction caps interest or requires specific language, follow it—this article is not legal advice.
+Review your late payment policy before adding fees.
+If your jurisdiction caps interest or requires specific language, follow it—the FTC and state regulators set limits on penalty charges.
+This article is not legal advice.

 Choose a Fee Structure